310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Kanata pastsmile %}
-… i really can’t see the Difference between heroes and gods, but—
+…i really can’t see the Difference between heroes and gods, but—

 i understand. i am the Same as you. it makes me Happy to know we’re the Same… that is what you taught me.